Tiramisu-Compiler/tiramisu/README.md

 brew link isl
 ```

 If any of these ask you to update your path, do so.
-Using the following command, you can find the isl include and library directories:
+For example, using the following command, you can find the isl include and library directories:
 ```bash
 brew info isl
 ISL_INCLUDE_DIRECTORY=..
 ISL_LIB_DIRECTORY=..
 ```

-##### Building Dependencies with Apt
+###### Install the dependencies using Apt

 If you are on Ubuntu/Debian, you can use apt to setup the dependencies: